Headrick sextuplets graduate from Norwich High School

 NORWICH, Kan.(KWCH) A unique Kansas family celebrates a milestone for six children who made national news when they were born in 2002.
-The Headrick sextuplets are 18 years old now and ready to move on with lives after high school.
+The Headrick sextuplets are 18-years-old now and ready to move on with lives after high school.

 The six pack didn't get to take part in the special ceremony with classmates at Norwich High School, but they did earn their diplomas, following their older sister, Aubriana.

 Sondra and Elden Headrick wanted to expand their family.
-They visited a fertility doctor who later confirmed the Sondra was pregnant with six babies, "babies" who are now high school graduates.
+They visited a fertility doctor who later confirmed that Sondra was pregnant with six babies, "babies" who are now high school graduates.

 "I remember the first day I found out (graduation and most spring activities at school were canceled) I cried.
 I was pretty surprised," Jaycie says.
 "Like, everything, I was hoping senior year would be, was gone."